A Guide to Dunedin Fashion and One of a Kind Pieces

 310 George Street, Central Dunedin, Dunedin

-Plume is the flagship store for NOM*d - the iconic brand and epitome of the Dunedin aesthetic.
+Plume is the flagship store for NOM*d, the iconic brand and epitome of the Dunedin aesthetic.
 The brainchild of Margarita and Chris Robertson, NOM*d delivers fashion with a heavy dose of wit and a side of darkness.
-Evoking neo-noir vibes, sleek and sombre garments with traditional tailoring are worthy of the catwalk, yet suitable for everyday wear.
-Pop into Plume on Dunedin’s George Street to explore their clever pieces, alongside other edgy and beautiful New Zealand and international fashion labels.
-While you’re there, treat yourself to a try on a statement maxi dress or an OG gothic Dunedin tee - it’s a Dunedin rite of passage.
+Evoking neo-noir vibes, their sleek and sombre garments with traditional tailoring are worthy of the catwalk, yet suitable for everyday wear.
+Pop into Plume on Dunedin’s George Street to explore their clever pieces alongside other edgy and beautiful New Zealand and international fashion labels.
+While you’re there, treat yourself to a try-on of a statement maxi dress or an OG Gothic Dunedin tee – it’s a Dunedin rite of passage.

 Neat Dunedin Places